Susanne Dillingham, The Tiny Chef

 I served NASCAR legend Jeff Gordon and his wife, model and actress Ingrid Vandebosch, from 2011 through 2020 as their private chef.
 This opportunity allowed me to focus on building my farm dreams and I was able to continue teaching and cooking for other clients on the weekends.
 Now, I work for YOU!

 In November 2017, I bought a small farm in Gold Hill, NC.
-Currently, we are growing edible flowers and many other herbs, fruits, and vegetables,.
-I have also started bee keeping and have 9 hives.
+Currently, we are growing edible flowers and many other herbs, fruits, and vegetables.
+I am also a beginner beekeeper and currently manage 12 hives.
 I will be harvesting honey in July/August 2020.
+Click on TINY FARM HONEY tab for more information about our honey.

 I believe in taking on any challenges that life may bring, in hopes that the experiences will continue teaching her how to be a better chef, tiny farmer, teacher, and human.